Taxation of Trusts under the German Inheritance and Gift Tax Act

 Historical Background

 Prior to 1999, transfers of assets to trusts were not taxed by the Inheritance Tax Act.
-Similar to German Civil Law, the German Inheritance and Gift Tax Act (ErbStG) did not recognize trusts as legal entities. the German government enacted tax provisions applicable to transfers to certain trusts.
+Similar to German Civil Law, the German Inheritance and Gift Tax Act (ErbStG) did not recognize trusts as legal entities.
+The German government enacted tax provisions applicable to transfers to certain trusts.

 Law